2426 N Arthur Street

 Project Partnership

-One of the first projects within the newly created State Street District, the State and Arthur Apartments advances several objectives from the State Street District Plan, including:
+One of the first projects within the newly created State Street District, Wilson Station advances several objectives from the State Street District Plan, including:

 • Creating affordable housing